chaochaowong/domainCalling/ReadMe.md

 # domainCalling

 _domainCalling_ is a R/Bioconductor package, and it has been tested on R 3.4.0/Bioc 3.5.
-This package is designed for detection of binding regions, particularly from CutAndRun-seq (CAR-seq) data.
-It provides tools for domain/peak calling and annotation tools, which are built upon the _csaw_ and _ChIPseeker_ packages, respectively.
+This package is designed for detection of brought range of non-coding transcripts (from total RNA-seq) or binding regions, particularly from CutAndRun-seq (CAR-seq) data.

 ### Requirement
 You will need to install _csaw_, _edgeR_ and _ChIPseeker_ packages.
 A TxDb with a compatible org db package for